redimp/otterwiki-documentation/home.md

 ### Contributing

 Thank you for considering to contribute to An Otter Wiki!
-If you ran into an issue or want to request a feature, please reach out via [github](https://github.com/redimp/otterwiki/issues).
+If you ran into an issue or want to request a feature, please reach out via <i class="fab fa-github"></i> [github](https://github.com/redimp/otterwiki/issues).
 Or fork the [repository](https://github.com/redimp/otterwiki/) develop the feature and submit a pull request.

 ### Licence